iechor/docs/content/scout/policy/remediation.md

 If you're hosting the source code for your image on GitHub, you can enable the [GitHub integration](../integrations/source-code-management/github.md).
-This integration enables Docker Scout to provide even more useful remediation advice, and lets you initiate remediation for violations directly from the Docker Scout Dashboard.
+This integration enables iEchor Scout to provide even more useful remediation advice, and lets you initiate remediation for violations directly from the iEchor Scout Dashboard.

 With the GitHub integration enabled, you can use the remediation side panel to raise a pull request on the GitHub repository of the image.
-The pull request automatically updates the base image version in your Dockerfile to the up-to-date version.
+The pull request automatically updates the base image version in your iEchorfile to the up-to-date version.

 This automated remediation pins your base image to a specific digest, while